C/C++ Tooling

 Start by generating a C skeleton from wit-bindgen

-using the sample add.wit
+using the sample adder/world.wit

 file:

-Generating "example.c"
+Generating "adder.c"

-Generating "example.h"
+Generating "adder.h"

-Generating "example_component_type.o"
+Generating "adder_component_type.o"

-This has generated several files - an example.h
+This has generated several files:

-(based on the name of your world
+(based on the adder

-) with the prototype of the add
+world) with the prototype of the add

 that interfaces with the component model ABI to call your function.
-Additionally, example_component_type.o

-contains object code referenced in example.c
+which contains object code referenced in adder.c

 from an extern

-that must be linked via clang.
+that must be linked via clang

-Next, create an add.c
+Next, create an component.c

-#include "example.h"
+#include "adder.h"

 {